NicholasSebastian/SIMscraper/README.md

 # SIMscraper
 An alternative interface to the SIMconnect website.
+Still a work in progress...
+The UI is still practically non-existent and more data is to be fetched and presented.
+This is still more of a working prototype and proof of concept.
+The to-do-list includes:
+- UI
+- Viewing past class attendance
+- SIMconnect News
 <br/><br/>

 ## Technical Details